 "If Kira wants to listen, she'd better listen while I read to you.
 'Cause I ain't reading this twice.
 Now scoot over will ya'?"
 Luke started reading and watched his cousin begin to drift off into a world of lost boys, pirates and fairies.
 It didn't take long for Bo to fall asleep listening to his cousin read.
 Luke put the place keeper back in the book and went to find something to keep him busy until his own bed time.

 What were the odds?
 Bo just sat in the General, watching the sun start to slowly slide down behind the mountain as dusk settled in Hazzard.
 His imaginary friend and sister had the same name.
 Why didn't anyone tell me?
-Okay, well Luke and Daisy didn't know, he was pretty sure of that.
+Okay, well Luke and Daisy didn't know; he was pretty sure of that.
 But Uncle Jesse?
 Why?
 Why didn't he tell him about his sister?
 Heck fire!
-Even Rosco knew about his sister!
+Even Rosco knew!
 Just who else has been in on this secret?
 Boss?
 Miss Tisdale?
 Mr. Rhuebottom?
 Shoot the whole danged town practically!
 So lost in his own thoughts, Bo never noticed a car pull up behind him.
 Nor did he hear the lone occupant walk up to his car.

 "Alright, you Duke!
 Just what do you think you're doin' up here.
 Plannin' on makin' a run across the county line are ya?
 Well I ought to run you in you-"